oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 ## Get Started with Terraform Cloud

-Although working on your local machine is fine if you're building a simple project solo, in many cases, you'll want to use [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html), which allows you have a nice Terraform workflow without needing to track state files locally.
+Although working on your local machine is fine if you're building a simple project solo, in many cases, you'll want to use [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html), which allows you to have a nice Terraform workflow without needing to track state files locally.
 It's incredibly convenient to use for any _real_ project.

 Now let's set up Terraform Cloud so you can configure your infrastructure without needing to worry about storing and managing local files.